 “A life lived in fear is a life half lived” ~ [Spanish proverb]

 I have a three legged dog called Shania.
 She is an awesome dog, has a great temperament, and enjoys life a lot more than my other dog.
 However, because three legged dogs are unusual, they attract more people-attention during walks.
-Dealing with people may be one of the more challenging aspects [...]
+Dealing with people may be one of the more challenging aspects of living with [...]

 Walking with a three legged dog is a bit different, and can sometimes be a challenge.
 In particular, three legged dogs have a different gait, and may have difficulty making sharp and quick turns.
 They also have less balance, and are more prone to falling down.
-Here, we consider how to make the [...]
+Here, we consider how to make the walk more fun, [...]